vlad-timotei/support-links/readme.md

 - Replies Written
 - Reviews Written

 ## Installation

-To install, open `support-links.user.js` and hit the Raw button.
-Or click [this link](https://github.com/vlad-timotei/support-links/raw/main/support-links.user.js).
+To install, click [this link](https://github.com/vlad-timotei/support-links/raw/main/support-links.user.js) or open `support-links.user.js` and hit the Raw button.
 TamperMonkey or GreaseMonkey will take over from there.

 ## Contributing